Norwood procedure: Providing pulmonary circulation

 Variations to this step have been proposed over the years, however only two have been adapted in general practice over the last 20 years.
 In both cases a conduit is used to direct blood flow into the lungs, however anatomic anchoring varies.
-There are two different types of shunts used during the procedure: Modified Blalock Traussig or (MBTS) and right ventricle- to pulmonary artery shunt (RVPA or Sano shunt).
+There are two different types of shunts used during the procedure: Modified Blalock Taussig or (MBTS) and right ventricle- to pulmonary artery shunt (RVPA or Sano shunt).
 MBTS shunt provides connection from the pulmonary artery to brachiocephalic artery or subclavian artery, while the RVPA conduit provides connection from right ventricle to pulmonary artery.